Rohit8101996/Rohit8101996/README.md

 - 👋 Hi, I’m @Rohit Baranwal.Welcome to My Github Profile.I am currently working with Redaptive Inc.
 - 🏢💼 Previously worked with Amazon, Optum as a Contractor
-- 💻 Have 4 Years 10 Months of experience as a Backend Engineer where i have hands on with Java, Spring Boot ,Rest Web Services, Guice, Jersey ,Hibernate, Spring Jpa, Java, kafka, Mysql ,PostGres.
+- 💻 Have 5 Years of experience as a Backend Engineer where i have hands on with Java, Spring Boot ,Rest Web Services, Guice, Jersey ,Hibernate, Spring Jpa, Java, kafka, Mysql ,PostGres.
 - Also worked with Frontend with Html/css/Javascript which include deployment of ms in AWS and have experience in Kubernetes/Openshift, Docker Desktop.
 - Also gained hands on experience with  S3, SQS, Lambda, Dynamodb, Event bridge, ECS, IAM, Cloud Watch.